Aliases for IFIT1 Gene

 GeneCards Summary for IFIT1 Gene

 IFIT1 (Interferon Induced Protein With Tetratricopeptide Repeats 1) is a Protein Coding gene.
-Diseases associated with IFIT1 include Hepatitis C. Among its related pathways are Interferon gamma signaling and Transport of the SLBP independent Mature mRNA.
-GO annotations related to this gene include RNA binding.
+Diseases associated with IFIT1 include Hepatitis C. Among its related pathways are Cytokine Signaling in Immune system and Transport of the SLBP independent Mature mRNA.
+Gene Ontology (GO) annotations related to this gene include RNA binding.
 An important paralog of this gene is IFIT1B.

 UniProtKB/Swiss-Prot for IFIT1 Gene